Students with disability

 All schools have a legal obligation to provide access to and meet the needs of students with disability.
 The Disability Discrimination Act 1992 and its associated Education Standards make it unlawful for schools to discriminate against a person on the grounds of disability, except in those circumstances where the enrolment of a student with disability would impose an unjustifiable hardship on the school.

 Unjustifiable hardship depends on the facts of each case and therefore the precise legal obligations on schools can be unclear.
 The legislation and its associated education standards place open-ended obligations on schools.
 While this is aimed at prohibiting discrimination against students with disability, the costs faced by individual schools in taking on students with disability can be prohibitive.
 Unlike government or Catholic systemic schools, as autonomous entities most Independent schools cannot access support from a system authority to provide the additional resources needed.
-The bulk of additional costs fall on individual families and school communities.
+Government funding rarely meets the additional costs required, with individual families and school communities relied upon to make up the shortfall.

 Funding for students with disability

-The funding differential for students with special needs between school sectors can be substantial.
+The funding differential for students with disbility between school sectors can be substantial.
 For students with high level needs, the gap in funding can be over $40,000 per student per year.

 The Schooling Resource Standard (SRS) funding model, introduced in 2014, included six loadings to address specific areas of educational disadvantage, including disability.
 These loadings were to be fully publicly funded and provide the same amount for students with disability whether they attended government or non-government schools once all schools had transitioned on to the new model.

-While the previous SWD loading was a flat rate per student, the loading is now a differentiated loading providing different levels of funding depending on the level of adjustment.
+While the previous students with disability loading was a flat rate per student, the loading is now a differentiated loading providing different levels of funding depending on the level of adjustment.
 However, it is still the case that individual Independent schools do not have the same capacity as system authorities to respond flexibly and target funding to needs as they arise within the sector.

 While the NCCD has been progressively phased in since 2014, 2018 was the first year that the NCCD was used for funding purposes.
-From 2018 the Australian Government has incorporated the NCCD data collection for non-government schools into the Non-Government Schools Census and the NCCD will be subject to the same audit processes.Back to top
+From 2018 the Australian Government has incorporated the NCCD data collection for non-government schools into the Non-Government Schools Census and the NCCD is be subject to the same audit and assurance processes.Back to top